Susan Gast, Author

 The reviewer also stated that these lids were indeed air- and water-tight and that they kept her goodies "bug-free."

-As a REMINDER: Don't try to vacuum the air out of the Mylar bags—you can't—because both sides of the bag are smooth.
+As a REMINDER: Don't try to vacuum the air out of the Mylar bags—it's pretty much an impossible task—because both sides of the bag are smooth.
 The air can't be removed when the bag is clamped.
-The vacuum-sealer bags have little bumps on one inner side so the air CAN be removed!

 My storage-preference for Mylar bags are plastic-lidded bins and buckets.
 See the photo at the top of this page with the bread flour in the plastic-lidded bin.
-In the previous section's photo, you'll see bread yeast stored above the bin on the closet shelving in the air-tight buckets.

 Don't over-pack your food vacuum sealer bags as this will only lead to punctures.